sanaullah-ashfat/Face-recognition-with-Arcface-Tensorflow/README.md

 Test in postman:
 If you want to test using postman just run app.py then send bas64 data to the url.

+You can find the official implementation here:   https://github.com/deepinsight/insightface